 Shitteru koto dake.

-Well, It is very straight and powerful right as well as very thoughtful line in this Anime.
-How do you think?
+Well, it is very straight and powerful right as well as very thoughtful line in this anime.
+What do you think?

 8. “Shinjitsu Wa Itsumo Hitotsu!” – Conan Edogawa

-Detective Conan is a notably long-running Japanese anime series that also has a level of consistency like One Piece and Naruto.
-Like another long-running anime, it’s always there is a special scene with super wisdom that we can relate to and deeply inspire us.
+Detective Conan is a remarkably long-running Japanese anime series that also has a level of consistency like One Piece and Naruto.
+Like another long-running anime, there’s always a special scene with super wisdom that we can relate to and that deeply inspires us.

-Then, there is one popular phrase that always ranked as the number 1 and said by the Edogawa Conan and Sinichi Kudo as the main character in this Anime, that is
+Then there is a popular phrase that always ranks number 1 and is said by the Edogawa Conan and Sinichi Kudo as the main character in this anime, which is

 真実はいつもひとつ!